HuaizhengZhang/MIGProfiler/README.md

 - Xing Di

 ## Ackowledgement
-Special thanks to Aliyun and NVIDIA AI Tech center to provide MIG GPU server for benchmarking.
+Special thanks to Aliyun and NVIDIA AI Tech Center to provide MIG GPU server for benchmarking.

 ## License
 This repository is open-sourced under [MIT License](./LICENSE).